stormasm/dbnotes/datafusion/Readme.md

-### how to call async method from method that is not async
+### How to call async method from method that is not async

 Mr Travolta:: I have an async method that returns a *SendableRecordBatchStream*
 How can I call it from the *ExecutionPlan::execute()*  method since its not async?